PhotoVision/PhotoVision.github.io/_pv-markup/as-seen-in.md

 permalink: as-seen-in.html
 ---

-We are honored to work alongside amazing film photographers!
+We are thankful to work alongside amazing film photographers!
 Here are a few places you can find their work + our scans:

 ![Harper's BAZAAR logo][http://www.harpersbazaar.com/]
 ![BRIDES logo][http://www.brides.com]